ohxyz/react-get-started/README.md

 ```

 ## Add `tsconfig.json`
 Here is an example.
-Some adjustment as per project's needs.
+Some adjustments may be required as per project's needs.

 ```
 {